ElenaWilliams/Projects/Statistics/README.md

 ### 2.5.
 Testing variables on homogenity of variances using Bartlett's test

-Finally, I have checked the data on homogeneity of variances using Bartlett's test.
-Proteins IL.6 and CSF.1 have shown a significant P-value at 0.05 level.
+Finally, I will check the Gender and Diagnosis variables on homogeneity of variances using Bartlett's test.
+Both variables have not shown a significant P-value at 0.05 level.
 For these variables the variance is homogeneous and correction does not needed.

 ```{r, message=FALSE}
 bartlett.test(demographicDB$Pain_VAS,demographicDB$Gender)